 Final Thoughts

-Yes, the aforementioned customer types may be difficult to handle over the phone, but that doesn’t mean that you throw in the towel and give in to their unreasonable demands.
+Yes, the aforementioned customer types may be difficult to handle over the phone, but that doesn’t mean you should give in to their unreasonable demands.
 Stick to the tips and take control of the situation.
-Just remember: it doesn’t get easier, you just have to get better.
+Just remember, it doesn’t get easier; you just have to get better.